Exploring Iterative Controllable Summarization with Large Language Models: Experimental setup

 \section{Experimental setup}

-We evaluate the controllability of various LLMs, including Phi-3-{ {medium}} \cite{abdin2024phi}, Llama3 series \cite{dubey2024llama}, and GPT series \cite{brown2020language, achiam2023gpt}.
-To analyze model performance by size, we utilize both the 8B \footnote{meta-llama/Meta-Llama-3-8B-Instruct} and quantized 70B versions \footnote{casperhansen/llama-3-70b-instruct-awq} of Llama3, as well as GPT-3.5 and GPT-4o.
-We use BERTScore \cite{zhang2020bertscore} \footnote{https://github.com/Tiiiger/bert\_score} to measure embedding similarity.

-We used two datasets for our experiments: MACSum$_{Doc}$ and the MACSum$_{Dial}$ datasets \cite{zhang-etal-2023-macsum}, which comprise committee meeting transcripts and news contents, respectively.
+We evaluate the controllability of various LLMs, including Phi-3-{ {medium}} \cite{abdin2024phi}, the Llama3 series \cite{dubey2024llama}, and the GPT series \cite{brown2020language, achiam2023gpt}.
+To analyze model performance by size, we utilize both the 8B \footnote{meta-llama/Meta-Llama-3-8B-Instruct} and quantized 70B versions\footnote{casperhansen/llama-3-70b-instruct-awq} of Llama3, as well as GPT-3.5 and GPT-4o.
+We use BERTScore \cite{zhang2020bertscore} to measure embedding similarity.
+We used two datasets for our experiments: MACSum$_{Doc}$ and MACSum$_{Dial}$~\cite{zhang-etal-2023-macsum}, which comprise committee meeting transcripts and news content, respectively.
 Both datasets are designed for mixed-attribute summarization that controls multiple attributes simultaneously.
-Notably, only MACSum$_{Dial}$ has \textit{speaker} attribute.
+Notably, only MACSum$_{Dial}$ include \textit{speaker} attribute.
 Since we evaluate LLM performance on individual attributes, we use attributes separately.